Keyfactor/gcp-cloud-cagateway/README.md

 * ProjectId
 This is the Resource ID of the project that contains the Google CA Service
 * LocationId
-This is the resource ID of the geograpical location (i.e. us-east1) within the Google Cloud
+This is the resource ID of the geographical location (i.e. us-east1) within the Google Cloud
 * CAId
 This is the resource Id of the CA created using the [Google Cloud Console](https://console.cloud.google.com)
 * CAPoolId